lod4all/jist2018-hands-on/README.md

 This hands-on document is https://github.com/lod4all/jist2018-hands-on/blob/master/JIST2018_Hands_on_20181126.pdf

 # Environment Setup
-1.Establish GitHub account at https://github.com/
+1. Establish GitHub account at https://github.com/
-2.Login your account.
+2. Login your account.
-3.Fork hands-on materials to your account from “https://github.com/lod4all/jist2018-hands-on” 4.Active GitHub Pages in your repository.Need to wait a few minutes until activating GitHub Pages...
+3. Fork hands-on materials to your account from “https://github.com/lod4all/jist2018-hands-on”
+4. Active GitHub Pages in your repository.Need to wait a few minutes until activating GitHub Pages...
-5.Check your GitHub page using a browser.
+5. Check your GitHub page using a browser.
 The URL is "https://<your account name>.github.io/jist2018-hands-on/"

 # Hands-on works